Hilda Ogden: Characterisation

 Hilda Ogden, with her trademark hair curlers and pinny, has been described as "the classic hard-working class Northern woman.
 With a voice like breaking glass and a temper to match".
 Actress Jean Alexander explained her interpretation of Hilda's head scarf and curler look: "Like Hilda, my roots were in Liverpool and that's where I first noticed the curlers and headscarf look.
 The curlers were put under the headscarf by the factory girls.
 They had their hair tied up and scarves like that to stop their fashionable long hair getting caught up in the machinery at work.
 They had the curlers in place in case they got asked out on a date, so they'd be ready for a night out after the shift."
 Alexander stated in 2010 that she based Hilda on bits of differing, eccentric people she had seen in her youth in Liverpool.

 A term that has been described as synonymous with Hilda Ogden is "busybody".
 Critic for The Guardian, Grace Dent, has suggested that Hilda "spent the 70s providing an unofficial town-crier service for Coronation Street scandal.
 Hilda was known to sleep propped up in bed with one eye open so she could see what time Ken Barlow (William Roache)'s female friends left, (or what time they were carried out in bodybags.
 Ken's never had much luck with women.)".
 She added that Hilda was the mould that other popular soap gossips were made from, including Dot Cotton (June Brown) from EastEnders, Lynda Snell from The Archers and Martha Huber from Desperate Housewives.
+Following Alexanders death, Hilda's curlers, headscarf and pinny were put up for auction by her family.